mellywebby/100-days-of-code/log.md

 **Today's Progress**: Learned about the init method, attributes, and the various ways to import definitions from a module.

 **Thoughts:** I am enjoying learning new things about Python each day!
 Now that I've covered a lot of the fundamentals of Python, this week I'm going to dedicate some more time towards completing practice problems outside of Dataquest.
 Solving coding problems is very rewarding, so I'm excited about what this week of practice and continued learning will bring!

+### Day 24: October 26, 2020

+**Today's Progress**: Completed some Python coding problems on CodingBat.
+Added some more functionality to EachCent, including how to process creating a new budget based on user input.

+**Thoughts:** I honestly feel like I could spend hours working on EachCent.
+It's fun being creative and seeing my ideas come to life in the console.
+I keep on coming up with new ideas, but I plan on saving the more complex ones for later.
+I want to get the application running and then make adjustments and add on more features as I see fit.
+Doing so will force me to use branches on Git which I don't have a lot of experience with.
+Fun stuff!